nasa/astrobee/tools/localization_analysis/readme.md

 The localization analysis package provides several tools for measuring localization performance as described below.

 ## Usage Instructions
-For each tool and script, run `rosrun bag_processing tool_or_script_name -h` for further details and usage instructions.
+For each tool and script, run `rosrun localization_analysis tool_or_script_name -h` for further details and usage instructions.

 # Tools
 ## `convert_depth_msg`
-Converts messages for depth topic in provided bagfile to intensity images.
+Converts depth messages in provided bagfile to intensity images.

 ## `run_bag_imu_filterer`
 Reads through a bag file and filters imu measurements, replacing the old imu measurements with new filtered ones.
-Saves output to a new bagfile.
-The filtered data can be plotted and analyzed by the imu\_analyzer script.
+The filtered data is saved to a bagfile and can be plotted and analyzed using the imu\_analyzer script.

 ## `run_depth_odometry_adder`
-Adds depth odometry relative poses to a new bag file.
+Generates depth odometry relative poses using recorded depth camera data and saves these to a bag file.

 ## `run_graph_bag`
-Runs graph localization on a bagfile and saves the results to a new bagfile that can be processed by the plot_results_main.py script into a pdf showing information such as poses estiamtes, velocity estimates, bias estiates, covariances, and more.
+Runs graph localization on a bagfile and saves the results to a new bagfile.
+The results can be plotted using the `plot_results.py` script.
-Rather than relying on rosbag play, it loads measurements directly and greatly decreases runtime.
-To accurately simulate measurement delays and drops, the LiveMeasurementSimulator class is provided along with a config file to provide delays and minimum spacing between measurements.

 ## `run_imu_bias_tester_adder`
-Adds imu bias tester predictions to a new bag file using recorded localization states and IMU msgs.
-The IMU biases are taken from the recorded localization state msgs and applied to the IMU msgs to generate IMU poses.
-These predictions are plotted in `run_graph_bag` against provided groundtruth to measure the accuracy of recorded IMU biases.
+Generates imu bias integrated poses and saves these to a bagfile.
+The results can be plotted using the `plot_results.py` script.
+See the `imu_bias_tester` package readme for more details.

 ## `run_sparse_mapping_pose_adder`
-Adds sparse mapping poses to a new bag file using sparse mapping feature messages and body_T_nav_cam extrinsics from the robot config file.
+Generates sparse mapping poses using sparse mapping feature messages and the body_T_nav_cam extrinsics from the provided robot config file.

 # Scripts
 ## `bag_and_parameter_sweep`